squares-sql/SQUARES/docs/tutorial/02_synthesizer_basic.rst

   print_enumerations(enumerator)  # 872 programs will be printed out

-Example-based decider
+The decider
 =====================

 Among all the programs that an enumerator provides to us, the decider's job is to see which ones of them are desirable.
-In Tyrell, the abstract base class for decider is called :class:`~tyrell.synthesizer.synthesizer.Synthesizer` [#naming]_.
-Its :meth:`~tyrell.synthesizer.synthesizer.Synthesizer.analyze` method should be overriden if you want to define your own decider.
-Given a program (represented by :class:`~tyrell.dsl.node.Node`), if we want to accept it we need to let our ``analyze`` method returns :func:`~tyrell.synthesizer.result.ok`.
-Otherwise we return :func:`~tyrell.synthesizer.result.bad`:
+In Tyrell, the abstract base class for decider is called :class:`~tyrell.decider.decider.Decider`.
+Its :meth:`~tyrell.decider.decider.Decider.analyze` method should be overriden if you want to define your own decider.
+Given a program (represented by :class:`~tyrell.dsl.node.Node`), if we want to accept it we need to let our ``analyze`` method returns :func:`~tyrell.decider.result.ok`.
+Otherwise we return :func:`~tyrell.decider.result.bad`:

 .. code-block:: python

   from tyrell.spec import parse_file
-  from tyrell.dsl import Builder from tyrell.synthesizer import Synthesizer, ok, bad
+  from tyrell.dsl import Builder from tyrell.decider import Decider, ok, bad

-  # Define a synthesizer that accepts a specific program
+  # Define a decider that accepts a specific program
-  class MySynthesizer(Synthesizer):
+  class MyDecider(Decider):
       def __init__(self, prog):
           self._prog = prog